Climate change spares no country, poor or rich, says Amitav Ghosh | DW | 21.07.2021

 He illustrates his argument with another example: the wildfires that are raging in northern California, also one of the richest parts of the world.

-Ghosh believes fiction needs to catch up with this reality.
+Ghosh believes fthat iction needs to catch up with this reality.
 Since the 2016 publication of his book-length essay, The Great Derangement: Climate Change and the Unthinkable , Ghosh has been actively discussing climate change, especially in the context of writing stories.

 When fiction is actually reality